mldangelo/personal-site/src/data/about.md

 - In 2018, I visited: Canada, France, Italy, Israel, and the U.K.
 - In 2019, I visited: Canada, England, France, and Switzerland.
 - In 2020, I barely traveled 20 blocks.
 I stayed in New York and remodeled an apartment.
-- In 2021, I hope to start traveling again.
+- In 2021, I continued remodeling an apartment.
+- In 2022, I switched jobs and visited the UK, France, Greece, Belgium, Luxembourg, Germany, and Kenya.
 - I am an Oregon Trail II enthusiast.

 # Fun facts